Asana/node-quotana/README.md

 #### Example 3

-One speaker, lines in name, no context
+One speaker in name, no context

 **Name:** `manoj: "So, horse masks, yea or neigh?"`